realkiwitae/Galaga/Notes.md

 1. Added a scoring system scoring points when our laser kills an enemy
 2. UImanager in the scene as well screen scalable
 3. linked score and lives to UImanager

+# 16th/12
+1. Main Menu for starting game and scoreboard at the end of game
+2. Menu stuff is working atm gonna start checking how to spawn enemies and formations